athdeleonardis/html_calculator/README.md

 # html_calculator

-A simple HTML calculator.
+A simple HTML calculator, implemented in JavaScript.
 Currently fully implemented with left-right parsing of the calculator text.
-The HTML elements have classes to do CSS but currently no CSS has been done.
+Sample HTML and CSS files have been supplied to show the functionality of the calculator in real time.

 # License